andreasabel/inCode/entry/verified-instances-in-haskell.md

 ```

 Here we use `unSingFun1`, which converts a singleton of a type-level function
-into a value level function on singletons:
+into a value-level function on singletons:

 ``` {.haskell}
 unSingFun1